Audiveris/audiveris/docs/_pages/ui_tools/part.md

 You can undo this operation (or remove the manual brace, which is equivalent)

-NOTA: this is an _adhoc_ feature, meant fo fix a brace cropped out.
+NOTA: this is an _adhoc_ feature, meant to fix a brace cropped out.
 It works only by inserting a **manual** brace.
 {: .nota-bg}